 TIP: We found that by embossing one side of the lateral veins on the back and the other side on the front will yield a leaf that's convex on one side and concave on the other side (see images below).
 This will give your leaves and your wreath some added dimension!

-Repeat steps 4 and 5 for all leaves.
+Repeat steps four and five for all leaves.

-Step 6: Paint the leaves and wire wreath form.
+Step 6: Paint the leaves and the wire wreath form.

 In a well-ventilated area (preferably outdoors) place the leaves in a single layer inside a cardboard box or on a drop cloth and spray evenly with rose gold paint according to manufacturer directions.
 We recommend using a box, as the leaves are lightweight and will be blown by the paint.
 The box will help keep them contained.